 See ITI TF-3: 4.2.4 for examples of response messages.

-If the Document Registry supports the Asynchronous Web Services Exchange Option and it receives an Asynchronous Web Services request, it shall respond as defined in ITI TF-2x: Appendix V.5.
+If the Document Registry supports the Asynchronous Web Services Exchange Option and it receives a WS-Addressing based Asynchronous Web Services request, it shall respond as defined in ITI TF-2x: Appendix V.3.

 3.42.4.2.3 Expected Actions